 A. How long should you pump?

-Most mothers that go for exclusive pumping should aim for a minimum of 120 minutes pumping every day unless they are weaning.
+Most mothers who go for exclusive pumping should aim for a minimum of 120 minutes of pumping every day unless they are weaning.

 Now all you gotta do is divide 120 by the number of sessions you have in 24 hours, that’ll be your goal.

-Everyone is different, so just take this 120 minutes exclusive breast pumping into account as a general guideline.
+Everyone is different, so just take this 120-minute exclusive breast pumping into account as a general guideline.

 B. How do I know when my breast is empty when pumping?